apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 ```xml
 <transportConnector name="bruce.broker1" uri="tcp://localhost:61616" discoveryUri="multicast://default"/>
 ```
-Now we'll tell ActiveMQ Classic not to initialize JMX because we'll use the existing one that JBoss has:
+Now we'll tell ActiveMQ not to initialize JMX because we'll use the existing one that JBoss has:
 ```xml
 <!-- put the following as the first child of the broker tag -->
 <managementContext><!-- we'll use an existing one (JBoss) instead of creating one -->